bjackman/nas/README.md

 (Note: `podman-compose` doesn't work with `podman-remote`.
 I should have used `docker-compose` I guess.
 But maybe I have to switch to k8s later anyway).

+(OK no, `docker-compose` also sucks, it doesn't really support remote control in a sensible way either, you just expose your Docker daemon socket over TCP?
+Are all these simplified container tools just toys for babies?
+Do I have to use k8s?)

 Once:

 ```